 Marketing managers determine which products and services should do well based on survey results, customer buying trends, and other market research data.
 They must have great analytical skills to properly read and understand the data collected and to create marketing strategies based on that information.
 They must also be exceptionally creative when developing new products and services that will gain new customers.
-Marketing managers must also have excellent organization skills to manage assigned budgets and deadlines.
+Marketing managers need excellent organization skills to manage assigned budgets and deadlines.
 Travel may be necessary in order to meet with potential clients.

 Job responsibilities of a marketing manager include: